Peakboard/peakboard.github.io/_data_sources/24-en-slack.md

 ![image_1](/assets/images/Data_Sources/Slack/Datenquelle_Slack_05_WebHookSection.png)

-The script command to send text to a channel is simple and looks like this.
+The script command to send text to a channel is simple and looks like this:
 ```lua
 data.[slack].writetochannel('message')
 ```